hr0nix/MiniHack/README.md

 document](./nle/agent/README.md).
 We also provide baseline learning curves of the MiniHack paper in Weights&Biases format for all of our experiments.
 They can be accessed [here](https://wandb.ai/minihack).

 # Contributions and Maintenance

 We welcome contributions to MiniHack.
 If you are interested in contributing please see [this document](./CONTRIBUTING.md).
-Detailed information on how MiniHack benchmark is maintained can be found [here](./MAINTENANCE.md).
+MiniHack's maintence plan can be found [here](./MAINTENANCE.md).

 # Citation